hemretez/robofind/README.md

 A robot manipulator is a movable chain of links interconnected by joints.
 One end is fixed to the ground, and a hand or end effector that can move freely in space is attached at the other end.

 This Matlab code solves the problem where an obstacle exist in the path of a robotic manipulator.
 When the robotic arm is given a task to move its end between two points in the kinematic space.
+In order to do that, it makes the transformation between coordinate systems and solves inverse and forward kinematics for the given lengths of a 2-arm robot manipulator.

 Choose start and end points in the Matlab code to try.

 Main reference:  Kinematic Analysis of Robot Manipulators by Carl D. Crane III AND Joseph DUFFY.